JoinColony/docs/colony/use/advanced-features/upgrade-colony-and-extensions.md

 Upgrading is completely optional, you're able to continue to use your existing contracts for as long as you like, they will never be removed.

-### How to upgrade Colony
+### How to upgrade your colony

-Upgrading is simple, you will likely see a banner on your Colony that informs you of the latest released version.
+Upgrading your colony is simple.
+You will likely see a banner on your Colony that informs you of the latest released version.
 Such as the below screenshot:

 ![Banner showing that there is a new version of Colony available.](../assets/50c33c3e-b618-4b72-b2c9-ca5590bc8b92.png)